Why My Application for the Start-Up Visa Program in Canada Might Be Denied?

+What is an LMIA in Canada and How To Get It?
 A Labour Market Impact Assessment (LMIA) may be required for an employer in Canada seeking to hire a foreign worker.
 However, there are some exemptions your company may be eligible for.
 An LMIA indicates whether there is a need for a temporary foreign worker and whether there are no Canadians or permanent residents available for the position.
-If both of these initial criteria are met, you may be granted a positive LMIA, or confirmation letter, which will allow you…...Read more
+If both of these initial criteria are met, you may be…...Read more

 How Do I Get a Work Permit in Canada?

+How to Get a Work Permit in Canada?
 Foreign workers seeking employment in Canada will need to obtain a work permit.
 There are two types of work permits available in Canada: restricted work permits and open work permits.
-While some jobs are exempt from work permits, most jobs will require one. …...Read more
+While some jobs are exempt from…...Read more

 Can a Work Permit Holder Apply for a Permanent Residency in Canada?

+How Can a Work Permit Holder Get a Permanent Residence in Canada?
 If you are a work permit holder in Canada, you may be eligible to apply for permanent residency via the Express Entry system.
 There are three Express Entry programs with varying requirements: the Canadian Experience Class, the Federal Skilled Worker Program, and the Federal Skilled Trades Program.
-These programs are for skilled workers seeking permanent residence in Canada.
-Skilled work is classified as managerial, professional, or skilled trade and technical…...Read more
+These programs are for skilled workers seeking permanent residence in Canada.…...Read more

 What Are The Types of Work Permits in Canada?

-Canada offers two broad types of work permits for foreign workers: job-specific work permits and open work permits, both of which are intended to be temporary.
+Types of Work Permits in Canada Canada offers two broad types of work permits for foreign workers: job-specific work permits and open work permits, both of which are intended to be temporary.
 All work permits have a set duration, and a foreign worker may only work four years, continuously or cumulatively, at which point they will have to remain outside of Canada for four years before being allowed to work in Canada again.
-However, obtaining a work permit may help you along the route to…...Read more
+However, obtaining a work permit may…...Read more